ajayarunachalam/msda/README.md

 ```

 ## Python:
 Installation is only supported on 64-bit version of Python.
+Tested with numpy version '1.18.3' and pandas <= '1.0.5'

 ## Important Links
 - Example Demo Notebook : https://github.com/ajayarunachalam/msda/tree/master/demo.ipynb